 How You Can Help

 Be present.
 Make yourself available both emotionally and physically to a child who’s been through trauma.
-He may behave in a way that pushes people away.
+They may behave in a way that pushes people away.
 Be patient.
 Offer encouragement, comfort, and positive attention.

 Stay calm and be respectful.
 When your child seems overwhelmed, stay calm, and don’t raise your voice.
-Acknowledge his feelings.
+Acknowledge their feelings.
 Be reassuring, but be honest, too.
 (Don’t make false promises, for example.)
 Never punish the child with physical discipline.
 Instead, set reasonable, clear limits, and reward good behavior.

 Also, if something traumatic happens to your child, it’s likely to affect you as well.
 This is called secondary trauma.
 It’s particularly likely if you’ve had your own trauma in the past.
 These tips can help you stay strong:

 - Make time for things you enjoy and things that support your mental health.

 - Don’t take the child’s bad behavior personally.

 - Celebrate improvements in their behavior, no matter how small.